 By the end of this course, you should be able to:

-For a detailed syllabus see
+For a detailed schedule see

-the Syllabus page.
+the Schedule page.

 Please see the enrollment tab for more information.

 - The textbook has been specially created by the Stanford Math department in consultation with colleagues in many other departments; it is free and electronic-only.
 To get the book using your SUNet ID, visit the textbook page by clicking here or selecting the Textbook menu item at the top of this page.

 The book contains much more than is covered in the course.
 It also includes many fully worked examples, helpful for studying.
 We hope it will be a useful resource for topics that you may encounter in later coursework.
 On the second page of the introduction, you will find the e-mail address for reporting any corrections, typos, etc. The authors of the text are very eager to hear from you.

 - Calculators are neither required nor recommended for any exams in Math 51 (we keep the numbers simple on exams).
 There are a small number of homework problems for which any basic scientific calculator (even a free online one) is useful to convert some expressions into decimal approximations (and such calculations never arise on exams).
 There is no programming anywhere in the course.

 - Check for exam conflicts right away and contact us: Except in case of emergency, you must inform us of exam conflicts at least two weeks prior to the exam, together with a valid reason for the conflict.
 The allowable reasons are course-related or competition-related schedule.